shruti110503/shruti110503/README.md

 # 💫 About Me:
 👋 Hey!!
-🔭 I’m a third-year college student at VIT Bhopal
+🔭 I’m a final-year college student at VIT Bhopal
 🌱 Aspiring Software Engineer | Full Stack Developer
 🚀 Passionate about AI, Web Development, and Assistive Tech